The original Cobra® Ridge Vent — protects over 2 million homes!

 Premium quality rigid-style vent.
 Snow Guard™ filter helps resist snow infiltration.
 Includes 3" ring shank nails for easy installation.
 Available in colder climates.

 Safe and effective exhaust ventilation for homes with little or no ridge.

 Allows you to add attic intake ventilation when you have no soffits.

-For those who prefer roof louvers or where existing louvers are being replaced.
+A complete line of quality options for those who prefer roof louvers (or where existing roof louvers are being replaced).

 Helping to reduce attic cooling costs, this next generation vent combines increased airflow with excellent aesthetics

 Removes damaging heat and moisture from your attic... without the need for an electrical connection.